 5. Domestic Violence

 New York provides tenants who are victims of domestic violence with special rental provisions for their protection.
-If you are confronting a domestic violence situation (this can also be stalking), and want to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
+If a tenant is confronting a domestic violence situation (this can also be stalking), and wants to move, check with local law enforcement regarding special state laws that may apply in domestic violence situations.
 The state of New York provides this statute for victims of domestic violence:

 6. Senior Citizen or Health Issue

 If you, a dependent living with you, or your co-tenant, face a serious physical or mental health issue you may qualify for early lease termination without obligation to pay the entire balance of rent due.

 Under New York state law (Real Property Law §227) tenants or their spouses living with them who are 62 years or older, or who will turn 62 during the term of their leases, are entitled to terminate their leases if they are certified by a physician as being no longer able, for medical reasons, to live independently and who will move to a residence of a family member, or relocate to an adult care facility, a residential health care facility, subsidized low-income housing, or other senior citizen housing.